 The Electronic Communications and Transactions Act, Act 25 of 2002 (‘ECTA’) introduced the concept of signing a document electronically.
-It defines an “ electronic signature ” as “data attached to, incorporated in, or logically associated with other data and which is intended by the user to serve as a signature“.
-The ECTA further provides (Section 13(2)) that:” an electronic signature is not without legal force and effect merely on the grounds that it is in electronic form” This clearly indicates that electronic signatures are legally recognized in South African law.
+It defines an ‘electronic signature‘ as “data attached to, incorporated in, or logically associated with other data and which is intended by the user to serve as a signature“.
+The ECTA further provides (Section 13(2)) that “an electronic signature is not without legal force and effect merely on the grounds that it is in electronic form”.
+This clearly indicates that electronic signatures are legally recognised in South African law.

-Let’s deal with exclusions first: I mentioned wills in the previous insert – the ECTA excludes the following documents from being signed electronically (SES or AES) namely agreements pertaining to the sale of immovable property; long term (20 years or more) property leases and bills of exchange.
+Let’s deal with exclusions.
+I mentioned wills in the previous insert.
+The ECTA excludes the following documents from being signed electronically (SES or AES), namely agreements pertaining to the sale of immovable property, long term (20 years or more) property leases and bills of exchange.

 The SES can be brought about by scanning the signatory’s handwritten signature or drawing it by using a digital tool (This method is now common place and used especially by courier companies) .
 It is the default electronic signature if the type of electronic signature has not been specified by the parties but it will still only be valid if the following requirements have been met: